Shaedul/SEE_Devops/README.md

 the project if "Auto DevOps" is selected.
 To access to these settings, go to "Settings" -> "CI/CD" -> "Auto DevOps".

-11. Go to the working directory again :
+11. Go to the working directory again : <br>
 `cd ~/<git_root_folder>/SEE_Devops/imagegallery`

 modify add a new line to end of the update.txt file